TautvydasVck/Teltonika_event-reporting-testing/README.md

 ### To activate virtual environment
 - Install virtualenv (python3 -m pip install virtualenv)
 - Execute the activate script (source virtualenv-folder/bin/activate)
+### Prerequisites
+- Sshpass utitlity.
+For ubuntu it can be installed with this command: sudo apt install sshpass.